komodoooo/Arb-tool/README.md

 # ARB
-What is arb? arb is a tool written in ruby which, in addition to describing various information about a target site (host, open ports, headers, etc.), also captures the fingerprint, the xml version and returns it to you as output.
+What is arb? arb is a tool written in ruby which, in addition to describing various information about a target site (host, open ports, headers, etc.), also captures the body, the xml version and returns it to you as output.
 It can also find all links related to a site, or the open ports in an ip and fuzzing a directory in a site.

 # Getting started
 Clone repository with _`git clone https://github.com/komodoooo/arb-tool`_